Weydon School: Inspection

 The Ofsted inspection of the school in 2009 was Outstanding after receiving a satisfactory rating in 2006.

+A 2023 inspection resulted in a downgrading of rating to Good with Outstanding in quality of education and personal development.

 Weydon Multi Academy Trust

 The Weydon Multi Academy Trust (WMAT) is made up of six local schools: Weydon School in Farnham, Farnham Heath End School in Farnham, The Ridgeway Community School in Farnham, Woolmer Hill School in Haslemere, The Abbey School in Farnham, The Park School In Woking, and Rodborough School in Milford, Surrey.
 It aims to "share good practice[and] raise standards and performance across all of the schools".
 It is headed by John Winter (previous head teacher of Weydon School) acting as the CEO of the Trust.

 i2i Teaching Partnership

 The i2i Teaching Partnership is teacher college based in Weydon School.
 The partnership has schools in Surrey, Hampshire, Berkshire and Middlesex.